wrh316/Class-23-seat/README.md

                 <div class="output-container" id="output">
 Welcome to use the intelligent seat allocation system.
 Click the button above to start generating a random seating chart.
-This system ensures the randomness and fairness of seat allocation, with a 1.9% probability of each person being assigned.
+This system ensures the randomness and fairness of seat allocation.
                 </div>
             </div>